Sections Of This Article

 . . . combines five outstanding complications: fusée-and-chain transmission, tourbillon, rattrapante chronograph, and perpetual calendar.
 It is available on “honey-gold”, silver or platinum, and limited to 50 pieces, commemorating their 175th anniversary.

-But, unlike in the watch above, the concept of limited edition watches has also been used as a marketing ploy to increase sales of watches which are standard apart from something like a different colored dial, released as a limited edition, which is, understandably, disliked.
+But, unlike in the watch above, the concept of limited edition watches has also been used as a marketing ploy to increase sales of watches which are standard apart from something like a different coloured dial, released as a limited edition, which is, understandably, disliked by enthusiasts.
 For more on the fascinating love/hate relationship with limited edition watches, read my blog post here.

 Individuality And Watchmaking Today.